raphCode/master-thesis-muzero/approach.typ

 Accurately planning ahead also relies on unambiguously identifying the initial state
 $s^0$.
-From a !gtic standpoint, this requires the !g to be with !pr and of !pinf (See @sec_pr and
+From a !gtic standpoint, this requires the !g to be with !pr and of !pinf (See @sec-pr and
-@sec_pinf, respectively).
+@sec-pinf, respectively).
 In the context of !rl, it also means that an !obs must uniquely capture the current !s of the !env.